IUREDCap/redcap-etl/docs/UserGuide.md

     * char and string - the merged schema will use type string
     * varchar and string - the merged schema will use type string
     * char/varchar with different sizes - the larger of the 2 sizes will be used
+    * (non-multiple-choice) int and float - the merged schema will use type float
     * all other type differences - an error will be generated, which needs to be resolved by changing the transformation rules
 * **Missing column** - a column name exists in one table, but not in another
     * the column name will be added to the merged database schema, and the task without it